markuscraig/funky/README.md

-# Funky
+# Funcy (\'fəŋ-kē\)

-Funky is both a CLI tool and API to simplify Golang-based Google Cloud functions.
+Funcy (\'fəŋ-kē\) is both a CLI tool and set of polyglot API's to simplify management of Google Cloud functions in various languages.
 Simplicity is divinity...

-1. API
-   * Simple callback handlers for all trigger types (HTTP, Storage, PubSub)
-   * No requirement for Go 1.8 and plugins
-   * No requirement to build using Docker on OSX (since plugins are Linux only)
-1. CLI
-   * The 'funky' cli tool simplifies Golang cloud function management
-   * Builds, packages, deploys, and tests
-   * Uses Google's own 'gcloud' SDK tool for all cloud operations

 ## Acknowledgements